EECS150/fpga_labs_fa21/lab2/spec/spec.md

 ## A Structural and Behavioral Adder Design

 ### Build a Structural 14-bit Adder
-To help you with this task, please refer to the `Code Generation with for-generate loops` slide in the Verilog Primer Slides (slide 35).
+To help you with this task, please refer to the `Code Generation with for-generate loops` slide in the [Verilog Primer Slides](http://inst.eecs.berkeley.edu/~eecs151/fa21/files/verilog/Verilog_Primer_Slides.pdf) (slide 35).

-- Open `lab2/src/full_adder.v`: fill in the logic to produce the full adder outputs from the inputs.
+Open `lab2/src/full_adder.v` and **fill in the logic** to produce the full adder outputs from the inputs.

-- Open `structural_adder.v` and construct a ripple carry adder using the full adder cells you designed earlier and a 'for-generate loop'.
+Open `lab2/src/structural_adder.v` and **construct a ripple carry adder** using the full adder cells you designed earlier and a 'for-generate loop'.

-- Finally, inspect the `z1top.v` top-level module and see how your structural adder is instantiated and hooked up to the top-level signals.
+Inspect the `z1top.v` top-level module and see how your structural adder is instantiated and hooked up to the top-level signals.
 For now, just look at the `user_adder` instance of your structural adder.
 As we learned in previous lab, the basic I/O options on the PYNQ-Z1 board are limited.
-  *How are we getting two 3-bit integers as inputs from the board?*
+*How are we getting two 3-bit integers as inputs to the adder from the PYNQ board?*

-- Generate a bitstream.
-  Like last time, we have provided a Makefile that automates running Vivado.
+#### Makefile-Based Build Flow
+Here is an overview of the `make` targets available in the `fpga_labs_fa21/labX` folders:
+- `make lint` - Lint your Verilog with Verilator; checks for common Verilog typos, mistakes, and syntax errors
+- `make elaborate` - Elaborate (but don't synthesize) the Verilog with Vivado and open the GUI to view the schematic
-  Run synthesis with `make synth` and place and route/generate bitstream with `make impl`.
+- `make synth` - Synthesize `z1top` and put logs and outputs in `build/synth`
+- `make impl` - Implement (place and route) the design, generate the bitstream, and put logs and outputs in `build/impl`
+- `make program` - Program the FPGA with the bitstream in `build/impl`
-- Program the FPGA with `make program` and test out the design.
+- `make program-force` - Program the FPGA with the bitstream in `build/impl` **without** re-running synthesis and implementation if the source Verilog has changed
+- `make vivado` - Launch the Vivado GUI

+Running `make program` will run all the steps required to regenerate a bitstream if the Verilog sources have changed.

+**Use this flow** to generate a bitstream and program the FPGA.
+Try running `make lint` and `make elaborate` before you run `make program`.

-  Try entering different binary numbers into your adder with the switches and buttons and see that the correct sum is displayed on the IO LEDs.
+**Try entering** different binary numbers into your adder with the switches and buttons and see that the correct sum is displayed on the LEDs.
-- If the circuit doesn't work properly on your first try, don't worry and move on to the next section where we simulate the `structural_adder` and you can easily fix bugs.
+If the circuit doesn't work properly on your first try, don't worry and move on to the next section where we simulate the `structural_adder` and you can easily fix bugs.

 ### Build a Behavioral 14-bit Adder
-Check out `behavioral_adder.v`.
+Check out `lab2/src/behavioral_adder.v`.
 It has already been filled with the appropriate logic for you.
 Notice how behavioral Verilog allows you to describe the function of a circuit rather than the topology or implementation.